THE ULTIMATE PLUS SIZE

 Love birds?
 If you do, consider bringing a pair of binoculars so you can get a closer look at our feathered friends.
 These are good for spotting whales while cruising between islands too!

-All snorkeling gear will be provided by our local partners.
-However, if you wear glasses you can bring prescription snorkeling goggles if you’d like.
-For safety purposes please do not bring full-face snorkel masks.
+All snorkeling gear will be provided by our local partners on days with snorkeling included.
+However, if you wear glasses you can bring prescription snorkeling goggles.
+If you want to snorkel on your own during free time, bring your own goggles and snorkel.
+For safety reasons please do NOT bring full-face snorkel masks.

 ALL THE SMALL THINGS